CDCgov/ITF-Dashboard/README.md

 ### Altering the Workflow

-By default, the GHA workflow runs the three R scripts mentioned above, and any changes made to those scripts on the master branch will automatically propagate to the workflow.
+By default, the Github Action (GHA) workflow runs the three R scripts mentioned above, and any changes made to those scripts on the master branch will automatically propagate to the workflow.

 - If you need to add an additional step, or modify the workflow for any reason, the process is defined in: [.github/workflows/automated_dashboard_update.yaml](https://github.com/CDCgov/ITF-Dashboard/blob/master/.github/workflows/automated_dashboard_update.yaml).